BlakeGardner/neo80-guide/README.md

 ## Remapping and Customization

-1. Download the neo80 definition file from this repository.
+1. Download the neo80 definition file from this repository: [neo80_wireless.json](./neo80_wireless.json).
 2. Visit the [Via website](https://www.usevia.app/).
 3. Click on the Settings icon (gear).
 4. Enable "Show Design Tab" if not already enabled.